Log-Hessian and Deviation Bounds for Markov Semi-Groups, and Regularization Effect in $L^1$: The semi-group

-In this section we will prove the Talagrand's conjecture for the $M/M/\infty$ queuing process.
+In this section we will prove Talagrand's regularization effect for the $M/M/\infty$ queuing process.
 This is one of the main result of this paper.
-We will use the strategy of the supremum presented in the Introduction.
-Recall that $\rho=\lambda/\mu$ and that the $M/M/\infty$ semigroup $(P_t)_{t \geq 0}$ is reversible with respect to the Poisson measure $\pi_\rho$ of parameter $\rho$.
+We will use the strategy of the uniform bound on $P_t$ presented in the Introduction.
+Recall that $\rho=\lambda/\mu$ and that the $M/M/\infty$ semi-group $(P_t)_{t \geq 0}$ is reversible with respect to the Poisson measure $\pi_\rho$ of parameter $\rho$.
 For simplicity we will assume from now on that $\rho=1$.
 All the results below remain valid for any $\rho>0$, but at the price of more technicalities in the proofs, non essential for the purpose of the whole paper.
-As a motivation, it should be noticed that the $M/M/\infty$ semigroup enjoys some sort of hypercontractivity property, see \cite[Section 7]{BT06} (cf. \cite{BHP07, KM06, NPY19}).
-Hence the question raised by Talagrand about the regularization property of the semigroup for functions in $\mathbb{L}^1$ makes perfect sense.
+As a motivation, it should be noticed that the $M/M/\infty$ semi-group enjoys some sort of hypercontractivity property, see \cite[Section 7]{BT06} (cf. \cite{BHP07, KM06, NPY20}).
+Hence the question raised by Talagrand about the regularization property of the semi-group for functions in $\mathbb{L}^1$ makes perfect sense.
 Here is a positive answer.